our last Speed-week trip in '12 with my somewhat hubristically named

 wanted the bike to look a bit BSA-ish, so a conventional tank is needed.

 Mounted way low, it wont affect the riders ability to hunker down too

 much.
 Its an old BSA one bought for £20 a few months back.
-Obviously it wont fit this frame!:
+Obviously it wouldn't fit this frame without some work!